SAP-samples/btp-end-to-end-scenario-use-cases/build-code-with-ai-capability/document/e2e-testing.md

     ![testing](../images/teste2e/accept1.png)

-## Go back to the [Home Page](../../build-code-with-ai-capability/README.md#optional-exercise-3-deploy-in-sap-btp-cloud-foundry-runtime) to deploy to the Cloud Foundry Runtime.
+## Congratulations!

+You have successfully completed the exercise!